peterda84/Millennial_test/_posts/2022-09-27-inprogress.md

 0576430ce0a6   redis:alpine             "docker-entrypoint.s…"   7 seconds ago   Up 5 seconds   6379/tcp                   redis
 ```

+Install the systemd unit to start SearXNG automatically after a reboot
+TO BE FILLED

 That's all.
 Enter the hostname you configured in `.env` in your favourite browser.
 You will see somethig like that:

 ![image1](/assets/img/searxng/searxng1.png)